 As a methodology to be followed by practitioners, six sigma is a standardized approach to problem-solving or opportunity grasping.
 There are two main methodology that the six sigma approach follow i.e. DMAIC and DMADV

 (i) DMAIC approach–

 It is the popular process improvement methodology using six sigma and it primarily focuses on improving existing processes or products.
 This approach yields a focus on cause and effect with analytical problems solving tools within a management structure to assure results.
 Its acronym is given below.

-M-Measure – here we need to measure the key aspects of the current process and collect relevant data then check the accuracy and precision of data.
-At last, perform process capability to check how our process performing in terms of meeting customer expectation hence the purpose of this phase is to collect process performance data.
+M-Measure – here we need to measure the key aspects of the current process and collect relevant data then check the accuracy and precision of the data.
+At last, perform process capability to check how our process performing in terms of meeting customer expectations hence the purpose of this phase is to collect process performance data.